PrincetonUniversity/tango-routing/src/dpt/tango/README.md

 ## Triggering Reroutes

-There is a custom Route Update packet that the eBPF node can send back to the switch in order to remap a particular traffic class to a sepcific path identifier, thereby rerouting the entire class.
-The packet must be an ICMPv6 Echo Reply (type=129) of the following
+There is a custom Route Update packet that the eBPF node can send back to the switch in order to remap a particular traffic class to a specific path identifier, thereby rerouting the entire class.
+The packet can be sent to IPv6 dst address “2620:c4:0:fe:e42:a1ff:fedd:5990” and must be an ICMPv6 Echo Reply (type=129) of the following
 form:

 ```lucid